-Fam Group plans to complete a formal climate risk assessment I scenario analysis, which will identify and prioritize opportunities t may have substantial strategic or financial impacts.
-As part of analysis, we will estimate potential financial opportunities to be ized in short- and long-term strategic development discussions.
+STRATEGY • Disclose the actual and potential impacts of climate-related risks and opportunities on the organization's m plans to complete a formal climate risk assessment and scenario sis, which will identify and prioritize opportunities that may have antial strategic or financial impacts.
+As part of this analysis, we will ate potential financial opportunities to be utilized in short-, medium- and erm strategic development discussions.